 The Losing Paradise exhibition of botanical illustrations of endangered plants will be on display at the Chicago Botanic Garden through April 4, 2010.
 Read more about this amazing exhibition at chicagobotanic.org/exhibitions/losing-paradise.

-Winter is a great time to prune trees and shrubs and gives us tips to make the right cuts.
+As Horticulturist Dave Cantwell demonstrates, winter is a great time to prune trees and shrubs.
+Follow his tips to make all the right cuts.
 Want to learn more?
-Tim Johnson, Director of Horticulture teaches “Pruning Principles” from 1 p.m. to 3 p.m. on March 14, 2010.
-For more information on this and other classes, visit the Joseph Regenstein Jr. School at chicagobotanic.org/school.
+Tim Johnson, Director of Horticulture teaches “Pruning Principles” each March, before trees come out of dormancy.
+For more information on this and other classes, visit the Joseph Regenstein Jr. School at chicagobotanic.org/adult_education.

 Want a quick and easy way to get fresh healthy food even in winter?
 Benjamin Carroll shows us how to grow microgreens and sprouts at home.